-On trips where male volunteers are part of the group, it is not appropriate for them to sleep in the same space as girl members.
-Always support and maintain an all-girl atmosphere for sleeping quarters.
+On trips where male volunteers are part of the group, it is not appropriate for them to sleep in the same space as youth members.
 Men may participate only when separate sleeping quarters and bathrooms are available for their use.
 In some circumstances, such as public venue (museum or mall) overnights, with hundreds of girls, this type of accommodation may not be possible.
-If this is the case, men do not supervise girls in the sleeping area of the event and the adult-to-girl ratio is adjusted accordingly.
+If this is the case, men do not supervise youth in the sleeping area of the event and the adult-to-youth ratio is adjusted accordingly.